-On 24 June 2013, the Board of Directors of the EFSF approved these extensions.
+On 24 June 2013, the EFSF Board of Directors approved the extension of the maturities.
 The Amendment Agreement to the loan facility agreement was signed on 26 June 2013.

 Under the financial assistance agreement, Ireland must repay the loans by 2042.